 As stated above, I believe the dead receive new bodies at the resurrection and that also includes those raised on earth to reside in the New Jerusalem, a symbol of the church (Revelation 21: A Preterist Commentary).
 But the dead do not literally rise out of the earth, they are literally and spiritually “born again.”
 When Jesus said you must be born again (John 3:1-21), I believe He chose this term to describe a new life of repentance as it seems to be a literal description of the resurrection itself.
 Those unworthy of heaven and Paradise are born again after the resurrection into the Church on earth, the New Jerusalem, after A.D.
 70. I believe this concept of the resurrection is intentionally hidden in symbolism in the Bible but it is often suggested in scattered verses in the Bible.
 For example, in Proverbs 30:16 Sheol which is death or the grave underground is said to be a “barren womb.”2.
 Furthermore, the earth, the home of the buried dead in Sheol, is said to “give birth to her dead” at the resurrection according to Isaiah 26:19: But your dead will live, Lord; their bodies will rise—let those who dwell in the dust wake up and shout for joy—your dew is like the dew of the morning; the earth will give birth to her dead [emphasis mine].”

 I believe this idea that many of the dead are born again on earth at the resurrection is further suggested by the way in which to plow a field is a euphemism for sex in Israel and its surrounding cultures.
 This idea is made explicit in The Courtship of Inanna and Dumuzithe: “As for me, Inanna, Who will plow my vulva?
 Who will plow my high field?
 Who will plow my wet ground?”
 This meaning is also implicit in Judges 14:18 where Samson accuses the Philistines of sleeping with his wife to gain the answer to his riddle when he says, “If you had not plowed with my heifer, you would not have solved my riddle.”
 Similarly, Deuteronomy 22:10 says, “You must not plow with an ox and a donkey harnessed together.”
 This aspect of the Law is often understood to be a warning against sex and intermarriage between Ephraim said to be an ox in Deuteronomy 33:17 and foreign nations.
-The fact that sex is “plowing” is consistent with the similar link between the resurrection being likened to a seed dying in the ground before it becomes a plant at the resurrection (1 Cor 15:35-44) and death or Sheol being the “barren womb” and the earth giving “birth to her dead” at the resurrection (Is 26:19).
+The fact that sex is “plowing” is consistent with the similar link between the resurrection being likened to a seed which is semen (Genesis 38:9) dying in the ground which is the womb of the earth (Proverbs 30:16) before it becomes a plant at the resurrection (1 Cor 15:35-44) when the earth gives “birth to her dead” at the resurrection (Is 26:19).

 - Fragments of Papias from The Exposition of the Oracles of the Lord 4-5.